 AerDragon is a joint venture with 50% owned by China Aviation Supplies Holding Company and the other 50% owned equally by us, affiliates of Crédit Agricole Corporate and Investment Bank, and East Epoch Limited.
 This joint venture enhances our presence in the Chinese market and our ability to lease our aircraft and engines throughout the entire Asia/Pacific region.
 We provide certain aircraft and accounting related services to AerDragon, and guarantee debt secured by certain aircraft which AerDragon purchased directly from us for a fee.
-As of June 30, 2017 and December 31, 2016, we guaranteed debt of \$1.3 million and \$3.4 million, respectively, for AerDragon.
-With the exception of the debt for which we act as a guarantor, the obligations of AerDragon are non-recourse to us.
+As of September 30, 2017 and December 31, 2016, we guaranteed debt of nil and \$3.4 million, respectively, for AerDragon.
+The guaranteed debt was repaid in full in August 2017.
+The obligations of AerDragon are non-recourse to us.

-As of June 30, 2017, AerDragon had 29 narrowbody aircraft on lease to ten airlines.
+As of September 30, 2017, AerDragon had 29 narrowbody aircraft on lease to ten airlines.